 If the weeds are a lot, make sure that you use an environmentally-friendly herbicide for weed control.

-Wrapping Up Garden and Patio Deep Cleaning Guide
+Wrapping Up Our Patio and Garden Spring Cleaning Guide

 Spring cleaning your garden and patio takes some effort but is quite rewarding.
 Get everything together: check if everything is in order and plan how you are going to clean both the garden and patio frequently.